 - At least once every two years, CCIL conducts laboratory inspections to verify that appropriate equipment and qualified personnel are in place, that the testing equipment is calibrated and properly maintained, and that up-to-date testing procedures are followed.

 - Each CCIL certified laboratory must employ at least one certified laboratory technician.
 Technicians must meet minimum requirements for training and experience, and pass practical and written examinations.
-At present this requirement applies only to BRITISH COLUMBIA and ONTARIO laboratories.
+As of May 1, 2021 this is required of all certified laboratories across Canada.

 - Certified laboratories must have an appropriate quality manual and quality system.
 CCIL has developed a quality manual template and user guide as an aid for laboratories developing a quality system.
-At present this requirement applies only to ONTARIO laboratories.
+This is a requirement of all certified laboratories across Canada.

 There are four categories of Asphalt laboratory certification; Type A, Type B, Type E and Type F as indicated below: